ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

     * SAP main password - must be at least 10 characters, upper and lowercase letters, a number, and a special character, not an exclamation point.
     * Click **Save** changes.

     For a more detailed description of the parameters, check the GitHub repo [Readme](https://github.com/IBM-Cloud/sap-ase-db/blob/main/README.md) file, chapter “Input parameter file”.
-Also, make sure to mark as “sensitive” the parameters that contain sensitive information like passwords, IBM Cloud API, the SSH private keys (they are marked as “sensitive” in the [Readme](https://github.com/IBM-Cloud/sap-ase-db/blob/main/README.md) in the “Input parameter file”).
+Also, mark as “sensitive” for the parameters that contain sensitive information like passwords, IBM Cloud API, the SSH private keys (they are marked as “sensitive” in the [Readme](https://github.com/IBM-Cloud/sap-ase-db/blob/main/README.md) in the “Input parameter file”).

-7. On the workspace **Settings** page, click **Generate** plan.
+7. On the workspace Settings page, click **Generate** plan.
 Wait for the plan to complete.
 8. Click **View log** to review the log files of your Terraform execution plan.
 9. Apply your Terraform template by clicking **Apply plan**.
 10. Review the log file to ensure that no errors occurred during the provisioning, modification, or deletion process.